Dates: April 13 – June 3, 2021, Tues/Thur, 11am-2pm, 16 Zoom sessions

 The BOC Level I certification consists of 56 class hours, including in-class exams, plus five project assignments, for a total time commitment of about 74 hours.
 Classes include lectures, discussions, small group exercises, and facility tours.
 Projects require each participant to demonstrate competence by preparing an HVAC equipment floor plan for their building (or part of a building), benchmarking a building using Energy Star Portfolio Manager (ESPM), conducting a lighting survey and lighting retrofit case study, completing an HVAC controls review, and developing an occupancy schedule for part or all of their facility.

-Hawai‘i Energy, a ratepayer-funded conservation and efficiency program administered by Leidos Engineering, LLC under contract with the Hawaii Public Utilities Commission, serving the islands of Hawai‘i, Lanai, Maui, Molokai and Oahu, will subsidize $1,400 of training costs for qualified participants ($1,600 without subsidy).
-Approved students will pay only $200 with Hawaii Energy funding.
+Hawai‘i Energy, a ratepayer-funded conservation and efficiency program administered by Leidos Engineering, LLC under contract with the Hawaii Public Utilities Commission, serving the islands of Hawai‘i, Lanai, Maui, Molokai and Oahu, will subsidize $1,646 of training costs for qualified participants ($1,895 without subsidy).
+Approved students will pay only $249 with Hawaii Energy funding.
+Once approved, we will contact you for payment.

 BOC Level II consists of seven one-day classes including classroom training, project assignments to be completed at the participant’s facility, and in-class tests administered at the end of each day of training.
 Completion of Level II requires 61 hours.